Astelor/grad-project/project-plan.md

 - Assume a set of valid keys
 - Assume a set of ciphertext
-- Realize the decrytion process with HDL
+- Realize the decryption process with HDL

 # Phase 2: Side-channel Attack